 WORC member group Dakota Rural Action (DRA) was immediately at the scene taking aerial images of the spill and surveying the cleanup efforts.
 At present, it is unknown how long the cleanup will take and extent of environmental damage.

 Pipeline spills are commonplace in the United States.
-The pipeline recorded 35 spills Canada and the United States in its first year of operation.
+The pipeline recorded 35 spills in Canada and the United States in its first year of operation.
 According to the Associated Press, pipeline spills have increased by 60 percent since 2009.
 Based on past oil spills in the region, like the Tioga oil spill, this spill will likely take months to years to cleanup.

 DRA members live, farm, and ranch along the proposed Keystone XL route.
 For years, DRA has opposed the Keystone XL route through South Dakota.
 Their opposition stems from the organization’s desire to protect its rural members.
 Ultimately DRA members hope that Nebraska rejects the permit for Keystone XL.